DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 _Could it be what we encountered during the day...?_

-_Oh well, please let it be no more than a bad premonition!_ TL TODO: Re-check `いや、だけど悪い予感で終わってくれ！`
+_Oh well, please let it be no more than a bad premonition!_

 Pushing aside the bushes, he sprung out into the open.
 Kai could see sparks from the scattered bonfire, smashed trees and then, dyed in the color of dusk, the head of a gigantic beast.